SewwandiD/hello-world2/README.md

 # hello-world2
 Test
-I want to learn everything a nd anything about computer science
+I want to learn everything and anything about computer science